411568/411568.github.io/_pages/home.md

 hidden: true
 header:
   overlay_color: "#5e616c"
-  overlay_image: /assets/images/unsplash-image-1.jpg
+  overlay_image: /assets/images/header_main_page.jpg
 excerpt: >
-  My personal blog<br />
+  Electronics engineering blog<br />
 author_profile: true
 ---

-Welcome to my personal website!
-In here I post all my electronics projects, tutorials, etc.
+# Welcome to my website!
+My name is Krzysztof Sikora and on this website I post the documentation to all of my projects.

+You can find them by clicking the link at the top of this page.